open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-vagrant.md

    > The provider 'virtualbox' that was requested to back the machine 'prod' is reporting that it isn't usable on this system.
 The reason is shown below:
    > VirtualBox is complaining that the installation is incomplete.
 Please run `VBoxManage --version` to see the error message which should contain instructions on how to fix this error.

    The problem is the requirement that all kernel modules must be signed by a key trusted by the UEFI system, otherwise loading will fail.
 Ubuntu does not sign the third party vbox* kernel modules, but rather gives the user the option to disable Secure Boot upon installation of the virtualbox package, so disabling the secure boot on BIOS would solve this problem.
+If you do not want to disable Secure Boot in some reasons, you can look at [this page](https://era86.github.io/2018/01/24/vagrant-virtualbox-secureboot-in-ubuntu-1604.html) to make and assign the trusted key.

 5. If you see "no_db_found" when trying to access <http://localhost:3100>:
 At this early stage, the simple solution would be using `vagrant destroy prod` to delete the current machine, then use `vagrant up prod` to rebuild it.